prokenz101/utilities-py/README.md

 Once the modules have downloaded, type any command and press F8 to trigger the script.

+Pressing F8 presses Ctrl + A, however, if you do not want it to select all (like if you want utilities to only read a part of the message), then you can use shift F8.
+So you select the text that you want utilities to read, and then press shift + f8 to trigger utilties on that specific text.
+You can view the [help center](https://github.com/prokenz101/utilities/blob/main/helpcenter.md) if you still do not understand.

 Open [powertoys](https://github.com/microsoft/PowerToys) and type 'help' to view the helpcenter.
 Or alternatively you could view the help center [here](https://github.com/prokenz101/utilities/blob/main/helpcenter.md).

 Although you could use anything which allows you to type.
 Powertoys is not necessary.